Duty of Disclosure - What Is Required?

 Financial disclosure can be a daunting concept.
 A party should seek legal advice from an experienced family lawyer as to their rights and obligations.

-Rule 13.01 of the Family Law Rules 2004 provides that each party is obligated to provide full and frank financial disclosure of all information relevant to their property matter, to the other party, in a timely manner.
+Rule 6.01 of the Federal Circuit and Family Court of Australia Rules 2021 (‘the Family Law Rules’) provides that each party is obligated to provide full and frank financial disclosure of all information relevant to their property matter, to the other party, in a timely manner.
 This includes disclosure from the time the matter starts until it is finalised.

 - a copy of the party’s 3 most recent taxation returns and assessments;